 You can start investing with Investart with at least 2000 CHF.
-It is not possible to invest with amounts lower than this.
+It is not possible to invest in amounts lower than this.

-One great thing is that they share the exact ETFs they are investing into.
+One great thing is that they share the exact ETFs they invest in.
 For instance, the Swiss Companies block is investing in CHSPI, my favorite ETF for Swiss stocks:

 Overall, the investing options at Investart are excellent.
 For people that are not experts (or do not want to spend the time), the generated portfolios are acceptable.
 For others, the fact that we can create custom portfolios is really interesting.